Review and road test of the BMW 3 Series

 Cost of Ownership

 BMW has concentrated on improving the efficiency of the 3 Series and there are benefits right across the board.
 The 320d variant's improved 2.0-litre powerplant now includes multi-stage turbocharging, which brings increased efficiency across all engine speeds.
-Average fuel consumption is rated at 64.2mpg for the 2WD 320d (the automatic version registers 67.3mpg) - or 62.8mpg for the 320d xDrive.
-The 320d's CO2 emissions are 115g/km (or 110g/km for the automatic), while the 320d xDrive's CO2 emissions are 118g/km.
-For the auto-only 330i petrol model, the combined cycle figure is 48.7mpg and the CO2 reading is 132g/km.
-If you want to do better, you can ask about the 330e iPerformance petrol/electric Plug-in hybrid.
+Let's get to the WLTP figures.
+Combined cycle fuel consumption is rated at up to 60.1mpg for the 2WD 320d.
+The 320d's CO2 emissions are up to 122g/km.
+The 320i petrol variant manages up to 44.1mpg and up to 145g/km of CO2.
+For the auto-only 330i petrol model, the combined cycle figure is up to 40.9mpg and the CO2 reading is up to 156g/km.
+If you want to do better, you can ask about the 330e petrol/electric Plug-in hybrid which can deliver up to 217mpg on the combined cycle and a CO2 return of as little as 30g/km..

 The Steptronic automatic transmission option features a coasting mode so that when the driver lifts off the throttle at higher speeds, for example on a gentle downhill grade on the motorway, the engine is automatically decoupled from the powertrain.
 It then simply ticks over in neutral, which saves fuel and ensures there is no unwanted engine braking at high speed.
 An additional fuel-saving feature, which also improves driving comfort, is the Proactive Driving Assistant, which uses information from the navigation system to "anticipate" upcoming roundabouts, corners and junctions and select exactly the right time to change gear.